A resolvent-based perspective on the generation of Mach wave radiation from compressible boundary layers

-The boundary conditions enforced on the wall are $\widehat{u}(0) = \widehat{v}(0) = \widehat{w}(0) = \widehat{\theta}(0) = 0$ \citep{mack1984boundary,malik1990numerical}.
+Following \citet{mack1984boundary} and \citet{malik1990numerical}, the boundary conditions enforced at the wall are $\widehat{u}(0) = \widehat{v}(0) = \widehat{w}(0) = \widehat{\theta}(0) = 0$.
+The wall-normal momentum equation at the wall is used to get the boundary condition on density, which along with the temperature boundary condition determines boundary condition for pressure.
 Since at the freestream we can assume that the equations are inviscid, Thompson boundary conditions derived from the inviscid equations are enforced here \citep{thompson1987time, kamal2020application}.
 Additionally, a damping-layer is also required at the freestream to remove spurious numerical oscillations that arise from the finite difference operator \citep{appelo2009high} (see appendix \ref{sec:Grid convergence} for a discussion regarding this damping layer).
-Mean profiles that are required as input to the linear model in \eqref{eqn:NS_comp} are obtained from the DNSs of \citet{pirozzoli2011turbulence} and \citet{duan2011direct}.
+Mean profiles that are required as input to the linear model in \eqref{eqn:NS_comp} are obtained from the DNS studies of \citet{ bernardini2011wall, duan2014numerical, duan2016pressure, zhang2017effect}.